kevinatwood/readme-generator/README.md

-# ReadME Generator
+# README Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

-As a student in a coding bootcamp, I want to develop high quality professional readmes quickly and efficiently
+The motivation is to generate high quality and professional README files quickly, efficiently, and easily using the command line.

 ## Table of Contents